cheung-david/Elemental_Jumper/README.md

 # Elemental_Jumper
-An open-sourced infinite jumper Android game coded in Java with LibGDX as the API.
+An open-sourced infinite jumper Android game coded in Java with LibGDX as the API for cross-platform compatibility.
 It's unique style requires the player's full attention as it incorporates features that challenge the player's decision making speed as well as reflexes through the in-game elemental toggle feature.